json420/degu/doc/degu.client.rst

 **Connections**

-`HTTPConnection`_ is rather overloaded because its really two types of objects (from two different problem domains) entangled into one:
+`HTTPConnection`_ is rather overloaded because it is really *two* types of objects (from two different problem domains) entangled into one:

     1. A server specification object ("where" the server is and "how" to create connections to it)